Roll20/help.roll20.net/_posts/2012-05-29-live-streaming.md

 *Note: The following instructions have been verified to work on Mac OS X 10.7.x (Lion).
 They will probably work on older versions of Mac OS X as well, but for best results, you should upgrade to the latest version.*

 There are several pieces of software that you will need to download and install.
-Follow the installation instructions for each before conintuing.
+Follow the installation instructions for each before continuing.

 1. [CamTwist](http://www.spacevidcast.com/CamTwist_2.1.dmg) (Free).
 This is the software that captures your screen so that you can broadcast it.